karaokeresearch/hellaprompter/README.md

        node server.js

-* Connect any teleprompter browser windows to http://yourserver
+* Connect any teleprompter browser windows to http://yourserver:8080
+* Need to flip text? http://yourserver:8080?flip=horizontal
-* Connect your phone's browser to http://yourserver/?control=true
+* Connect your phone's browser to http://yourserver:8080/?control=true
 * Tap to go fullscreen
-* Pinch to zoom text size
+* Pinch to zoom text size (kinda works) or use the + and - buttons if you have a keyboard
 * Scroll, and all connected terminals will scroll with you.
 The top of your phone is the top of your screen

-Socketprompter is a project of the Karaoke Research Council and it's used on Presentation Nation as our teleprompter software of choice.
+* If you're in control mode, a grey line appears on the screen.
+Above the line is a 16x9 aspect ration landscape canvas, defining a good-guess safe area for the most common scenario I can imagine

+There's a weird bug if you open a control and regular window in the same Chrome user instance (one in an incognito window is fine) performance tanks because the controlling Chrome won't emit as much.
+No idea why.